-Saturday and Sunday, June 15 and 16, will be New Jersey's Free Fishing Days in 2013.
-Free Fishing Days are held annually in conjunction with National Fishing and Boating Week, and on these days anyone may fish the Garden Stateís public waters without a license or trout stamp.
+Saturday and Sunday, June 14 and 15, will be New Jersey's Free Fishing Days in 2014.
+Free Fishing Days are held annually in conjunction with National Fishing and Boating Week, and on these days fishing is allowed on the Garden State’s public waters without a license or trout stamp.
 All other regulations, including size and daily catch limits, remain in effect.

 For those just starting out, the Division of Fish and Wildlife offers many programs and classes to advance from beginner to expert.
 The Pequest State Trout Hatchery in Oxford, Warren County offers free fishing programs.
 Pequest offers a Natural Resource Education Center with a variety of exhibits and displays on wildlife, a butterfly garden, picnic areas and hiking trails.
 There is also a handicapped-accessible fishing site along the Pequest River.

 For those who enjoy group fishing, there are usually children's fishing derbies held on Free Fishing Days weekend.
 Derbies are organized by townships, service clubs and sportsmen’s groups, and are typically open to kids up to age 16.